Warning

 Who is HIV testing recommended for?

-• People belonging to a group at increased risk of testing HIV positive (e.g. men who have sex with men, people who inject drugs, people from countries with high HIV seroprevalence and trans women).
+• People belonging to a group at increased risk of testing HIV positive (e.g. gay, bisexual and other men who have sex with men, people who inject drugs, people from countries with high HIV seroprevalence and trans women)

-• People attending health services associated with increased risk of HIV (e.g. sexual health, tuberculosis, lymphoma and addiction and substance misuse services).
+• People attending health services associated with increased risk of HIV (e.g. sexual health, tuberculosis, lymphoma and addiction and substance use services).

 • All people presenting with symptoms and/or signs consistent with an HIV indicator condition, regardless of the presence or absence of identifiable risk factors.